 - Quantitative Reasoning: Computers, Number Theory and Cryptography (PDF).

-I highly recommend working through these proofs yourself—they’re going to help us understand how the math works in the Diffie-Hellman algorithm.
+I highly recommend working through them yourself—these proofs are going to help us understand how the math works in the Diffie-Hellman key exchange.

 Congruence of product: If and , then .

-Proof: Again, by definition of congruence modulo, if and , then and .
-By definition, this means that:
+Proof: By definition of congruence modulo, if and , then and .
+This allows us to write two equations:

 Since , it must be true that .
 Thus, this simplifies to: